ppivanov/employee-connectivity-tracker/README.md

 1. Execute ``$ dotnet run``

 ### or
-Load EctWebApp.sln in Visual Studio and run with EctBlazorApp.Server profile.
+Load EctBlazorApp.sln in Visual Studio and run with EctBlazorApp.Server profile.